brumar/sentence_boundary_detection/README.md

 This repository **attempts** to detect [sentence boundaries](https://en.wikipedia.org/wiki/Sentence_boundary_disambiguation) (which is an harder problem than it appears at first sight).
 It also **attempts** to apply sentence boundaries to html (which means dealing with markers).

-# Limitations

 Don't use this repository in production as it's not battle tested yet.
 Some functions seems brittle and error recovery is inexistent.
+There are more mature tool out there like nltk punkt.

-It has also only been tested or english.
+It has also only been tested on the english language.

 # Usage